mkatch/polysim/README.md

 _threshold_, which specifies the maximal distance between a point from original path to the simplified path.

+You can view the detailed description at the [GitHub page](mkacz91.github.io/PolylineSimplifcation) of this project.

 ![Demo app screenshot](screenshot.png)

-The algorithm is, implemented by [`PathSimplifier`](docs/PathSimplifier.html).
-It receives an instance of [`Path`](docs/Path.html) as input and provides a simplified path as result.
+The algorithm is, implemented by `PathSimplifier`.
+It receives an instance of `Path` as input and provides a simplified path as result.
 The simplest use case may be as follows:

     Path path = new Path();
      float threshold = 0.3f;